-This guide will walk you through installing and starting up JBoss Enterprise Application Platform 6 or JBoss AS 7.
-It will then introduce key features of the Java EE 6 (Web Profile) programming model, of which JBoss AS 7 is a certified implementation.
+This guide will walk you through installing and starting up JBoss Enterprise Application Platform 6.
+It will then introduce key features of the Java EE 6 (Web Profile) programming model, of which JBoss EAP 6 is a certified implementation.

 Java EE 6

 The Java EE 6 platform offers developers the ability to write distributed, transactional and portable applications quickly and easily.
 We class applications that require these capabilities "enterprise applications".
 These applications must be fast, secure and reliable.

 Java EE has always offered strong messaging (JMS), transactional (JTA) and resource (JCA) capabilities as well as exposing web services via SOAP (JAX-WS).
 Java EE 5 started a radical shift for the programming model, offering a powerful, declarative and lightweight object-relational mapper (JPA) and annotation-driven, lightweight access to enterprise services (EJB 3).
 Java EE 6 added a type-safe, loosely coupled programming model (CDI), declarative validation of constraints (Bean Validation) and RESTful web services (JAX-RS) to produce a complete, modern development environment.